-One hundred years ago, in Bridgeport CT., Frank Hitchcock hired an engineer by the name of John W. Brown to design and build gasoline marine engines.
+Over one hundred years ago, in Bridgeport CT, Frank Hitchcock hired an engineer by the name of John W. Brown to design and build gasoline marine engines.

 Fourteen years later, Mr. Brown purchased Hitchcock Marine for ten thousand dollars.
 From that day to the present, there has always been a John Brown at the helm of Hitchcock.